Bisssen/DTU_UR_equipment_functions/README.md

 2. Either input these three points in the **TRANSFORM** dictionary in the **config_robot.py** configuration file or manually conduct the initialization of the transformation using the **UR** object function **transform_init** and inputting these three points as arguments.

 ### Reading robot data
-In the robot configuration file, **config_robot.py**, the data to be read from the robot server is given by the dictionary **DATA_MAP**.
+In the UR configuration file, **config_ur.py**, the data to be read from the robot server is given by the dictionary **DATA_MAP**.
 This chosen data from this map is non-exhaustive, and depending on the robot server's software version more data can be managed.
 The source for reading and understanding the read data is from UR's own site: https://www.universal-robots.com/articles/ur/remote-control-via-tcpip/.
 A downloadable Excel sheet contains the necessary information about which bytes contain which robot information.

 Additionally, this sheet can be found in the **resources** folder of this repository.